 Download URL: https://jetpack.com/

-After Jetpack has been installed, connect the plugin to your WordPress.com account …
+After Jetpack has been installed, connect the plugin to the WordPress.com account you set up in Part 3 …

 (Connect Jetpack to your WordPress.com account)

-(Publicize your content to several social networks.)
+(Share your content automatically on several social media sites.)

-After configuring all plugin and account settings, your content is ready for distribution.
+After all of the account and plugin settings have been configured, your content is ready for distribution.

-Now, whenever you publish new content, it will automatically be shared online to all of the accounts you have set up …
+Now, as soon as you publish new content, it will automatically get shared on every account you have set up …

 CommentLuv